7 Meaningful Ways to Remember Memorial Day

 4. Visit Local Veterans' Homes and Hospitals

-The Memorial Day parade is a time-honored tradition to celebrate and honor those who sacrificed and have given so much. in cities and towns across America.
-Neighbors come together to remember with pride those who sacrificed so much for our country.
+Memorial Day parades are a time-honored tradition in cities and towns across America.
+Neighbors gather to remember with gratitude those who sacrificed so much for our country.

 7. Wear Memorial Day Poppies